Menopause and running

 - Physical symptoms such as UTIs, incontinence, irregular/heavy bleeding, breast tenderness or vulval dryness can make running uncomfortable or worrying.

-- Irregular or heavy bleeding can make
+- Irregular or heavy bleeding can be difficult to manage when out for a run.

 - Brain fog can make it harder to concentrate or remember instructions and directions.